 More Gardening Ideas

-Another interesting idea for a vegetable garden is to use straw bales to see how HERE.
+Another interesting idea for a vegetable garden is to use straw bales.

 My Amazon picks

 I designed these gorgeous DIY Solar Lanterns for my stunning trellis my husband built as a privacy screen.
-It as too wonderful not to be seen at night, hence the solar lights.
+It is too wonderful not to be seen at night, hence the solar lights.